markwest1972/johnny_five_intro/exercises/02_simple_led_blink.md

 Arguably the most important part of this exercise is the introduction to the Johnny-Five DSL.
 In ths example the code did the following:
 * Imported the Johnny-Five module.
 * Set up the Arduino UNO Board and waited for the Board to return a "ready" event before continuing.
-* Instantiated the LED Object (the LED connected to Pin 13 on the Arduino UNO) and provided methods for interacting with it.
+* Instantiated the LED Object (the LED mark with L closest to Pin 13 on the Arduino UNO) and provided methods for interacting with it.